Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 Output
 ------
-All output of the diagnostic is in the format of NetCDF or PDF.
-The paths to the repositories, where the diagnostic store the output, are
+All output of the diagnostic is in the format of NetCDF to be further analysed, or in PDF for rapid visualization.

-* Path to NetCDF: `/work/bb1153/b382267/tropical_rainfall_cicle3/NetCDF/`
-* Path to PDF:    `/work/bb1153/b382267/tropical_rainfall_cicle3/PDF/`

 Examples
 --------